-Review of Azure Urban Resort Residences
+My stay at Azure Urban Resort Residences

-Anyway, so you can have a better feel of it, let me give you a short tour of the amenities in Azure Urban Resort Residences.
+Let me give you a short tour of the amenities in Azure Urban Resort Residences.

 Azure Urban Resort Residences has several towers.
 A lot of the rooms in these buildings are for rent — I know for a fact that condo agents sell the units to people who’d like to rent them out for income.
 Each room offers either a city view or a pool view.

 - Wave pool